BUFFINGTON: Both parties should reject radicalism

 The result is that conservatives portray Biden as a stooge for the radical left.
 Biden himself can't be labeled as a radical, but given his age, he is being labeled their unwitting puppet.

 But is that picture of America under siege by radical leftists accurate?
-Does the radical left really control the Democratic Party and pose an existential threat to the United States?
+Does the radical left really control the Democratic Party and pose an existential threat the the United States?

 •••